Kim2091/helpful-scripts/Upscale Script/README.md

 # Image Upscaling Script

 This script allows for quick upscaling of your images with support for [spandrel](https://github.com/chaiNNer-org/spandrel).
-Just provide an input and output folder.
+Just provide an input & output folder and the model you want to use.

 **Features:**
 * Upscale images using AI models